About Veterinary Behavior

 I have experience treating many different canine behavioral disorders.
 I was the sole practitioner running the Behavioral Medicine Service at VCA Animal Wellness Center, seeing my own hospital’s behavior cases, as well as behavior cases referred from nearby practices and behavioral trainers, until my departure in 2020 to pursue behavior consulting full time through Engmann Veterinary Behavior Consulting, PLLC.

 I feel very strongly about using only non-aversive, force-free, science-based methods when working with you and your pet.
-I am certified in Sophia Yin’s Low-Stress Handling as well as a Free Free Certified Professional.
+I am certified in Sophia Yin’s Low-Stress Handling as well as a Fear Free Certified Professional.
 I have attended several courses with an intensive focus on Veterinary Behavior with Dr. Karen Overall and Dr. Kirsti Seksel at the North American Veterinary Institute.
 I am committed to continued learning and growth, both personally and professionally.

 What dogs bring to our lives is truly special, and there is nothing I feel more passionate about than repairing and preserving the bond between an individual and their dog.